gerbless/react-tutorial/README.md

 The one thing we can notice is we are adding the sentence `export default UserAvatar`.
 This is necessary to indicate that our UserAvatar component can be imported by other modules.

 We do this same task inside UserProfile and UserData.
-Now, inside main.js code will be written like this
+Now, inside main.js code will be written like this:

 ```javascript
 import React from 'react';